 In 2001 a revised version of the IUCN Red List Categories and Criteria was published (version 3.1).
 Although existing Red List assessments under the old Categories and Criteria are still valid, there is a need to progressively revise assessments using the more recent version.

-The IUCN/SSC Global Tree Specialist Group aims to fill the gaps in The World List of Threatened Trees and to revise existing assessments using the most up to date categories and criteria, to produce a Global Conservation Assessment of the world’s trees by 2020.
+The IUCN/SSC Global Tree Specialist Group is working on the Global Tree Assessment, which aims to fill the gaps in The World List of Threatened Trees and to revise existing assessments using the most up to date categories and criteria.

 If you would like to contribute to red listing of the world’s trees, please get in touch!